1. Resource Library

 Whether you use the direct or indirect method for cash flow accounting will depend largely on your company’s accounting practices.

-In this article, we define cash flow statements, the different cash flow methods, cover the pros and cons of each, and explore how automation can improve cash flow.
+In this article, we define cash flow statements, the difference between the direct vs indirect cash flow methods, cover the pros and cons of each, and explore how automation can improve cash flow.

 An invoice on a blue and orange background